shawenyao/jekyll-now/_posts/2020-10-20-Voice-Controlled-Raspberry-Pi.md

 then that
 http://domainname:port/hooks/pictrl?action={{TextField}}

-Milestone: now you can use the following magic words to play (or pause) your video on your Raspberry Pi's Kodi player:
+**Milestone**: now you can use the following magic words to play (or pause) your video on your Raspberry Pi's Kodi player:

 ```voice
 Okay Google, Kodi play!